- Harold and Jane Hirsh Professor of Health Law and Policy, School of Public Health and Health Services; Professor of Law (By Courtesy)

 BA, Wesleyan University; JD, Boston University

-Sara Rosenbaum is quoted by NPR about the majority of growth in Medicaid spending.
+Sara Rosenbaum is quoted in Vox about the work status of Medicaid beneficiaries.

 - next ›